Lee Roy Murphy: Highlights

 He finished his amateur career having 162 victories to his credit.

 Professional career

 Known as "Solid Gold", Murphy turned pro in 1980 and won the IBF Cruiserweight Title with a 14th-round TKO of Marvin Camel in 1984.
 He defended the title three times before losing the belt to Ricky Parkey in 1986.
 After the loss, Murphy's career drifted into obscurity with losses to Dwight Muhammad Qawi in 1987 and Mike Evans in 1991.
 He retired after the loss to Evans, but launched a brief comeback in 1998, winning both of his bouts.

 Personal

 Lee Roy's brother, Kenny Murphy, was also a prizefighter and fought Fabrice Tiozzo for the WBA Cruiserweight Title in 1999.
 He won four Intercity Golden Gloves' championships in 1977 at 165 lb. and in 1978 through 1980 at 178 lb.
-He married Barbara Murphy and they had they're only daughter Ariel Murphy.
-Now he is 64 retired from CTA, Living his best life.
+He married Barbara Murphy and they had their only daughter, Ariel Murphy.
+Now, in his older age, he is retired from CTA.